 This is still a pretty short list right here, but getting longer.
 What we know for sure about the Nexus Prime:

 - It will be the first phone on the market running Ice Cream Sandwhich, which will be Android 4.0

 - It will be 802.11n compliant

-- It will have a Super AMOLED HD (720x1280) screen - this piece of info has been repeated so many times and we had put it in a lower category, but if it isn't true, Google will have a geek riot on its hands.
+- - this piece of info has been repeated so many times and we had put it in a lower category, but if it isn't true, Google will have a geek riot on its hands.
 This rumor was part of Samsung's leaked roadmap, has been sent out as a tweet from Samsung Romania in July, confirmed by Korean news, and by the eye-witness rumors at the Verizon headquarters.
 Screen resolution has been one of the slower moving parts in Android handsets.
 CPUs are faster, storage is bigger, cameras are better, but many handsets still use the same 400x800 displays although qHD has started to make a push.
 If nothing else, this screen is the leading feature on what Google has always held as its pace car device for the Android ecosystem.
 The resolution and type of screen has essentially been confirmed, although the size is still under a bit of debate.

 - The screen will be curved - we saw this in the recent teaser video of the Prime.

 - It will have dock connectors - also in the teaser.

 - It will have NFC - we saw an app list for the Nexus Prime, and although that's not a smoking gun, it's good enough for this feature.

 - It will have facial recognition, which we know because Google flat out said it.